vishalguptahmh/programmingInterviewQuestions/OOPS_AND_SOLID.md

 ## Encapusaltion

-The process of grouping data members and corresponding methods into a single unit. you can relate it to casules that we use for medicine. the main medicine is bundled in single pouch that we call capsule. if any component follows data hiding and abstraction that component called encapuslated component.
+The process of grouping data members and corresponding methods into a single unit. you can relate it to capsules that we use for medicine. the main medicine is bundled in single pouch that we call capsule. if any component follows data hiding and abstraction that component called encapuslated component.

 `Datahiding + abstraction`

-Key Difference:
+> Key Difference:

     - Encapsulation is about protecting and controlling access to an object's data.
     - Abstraction is about hiding the complexity of the internal workings of an object.

 ```java